 What Is an Architectural Problem Statement?

-> An architectural problem statement is a document or a page statement that tells what everyone in an architectural team is trying to solve in a project, usually with the problem requiring immediate action from everyone involved, which can include the project stakeholders, the architects, and everyone else who is essential in the outcome of the project.
+An architectural problem statement is a document or a page statement that tells what everyone in an architectural team is trying to solve in a project, usually with the problem requiring immediate action plan from everyone involved, which can include the project stakeholders, the architects, and everyone else who is essential in the outcome of the project.
 Usually, the architectural problem statement is completely objective in its writing, focusing directly on the facts and details of the problem that needs solving and leaving out any personal opinions that only serve to make noise.

-> This document also usually states the things that need to be done in an architectural project in order for it to succeed.
+This document also usually states the things that need to be done in an architectural project in order for it to succeed.
 When done effectively, this will prove to be a massive help in the team’s decision-making process and reduces the chances of the entirety (or some parts) of the project getting restarted due to any type of misunderstandings within anyone involved in the architectural project.
 Also, when the statement is done properly, it will serve as an effective lead-in or introduction to a project proposal.

 Since this type of problem statement is only short in writing, there are only a few, but still, important elements that you need to keep an eye of:

 Listed and discussed below are the different types of architecture that exist in their simplest form of classification:

 An effectively written architectural problem statement can easily gain the support and approval of the project from the stakeholders and the management.
 With that being said, here are the steps that need to be followed when making one.

 This is the first step to be performed when writing an architectural problem statement.
 All parties involved should understand that context is absolutely necessary to have a proper understanding of what is going on.
 You could begin this stage by describing how this specific procedure should function.
 Before discussing the problem, briefly outline how the process of the architectural project would work if the current problem did not exist, keeping the beneficiaries of the project plan in mind.

 2. Explain the Problem in Detail